daviskoh/sample_generator/README.md

 in order to scaffold generator-name

-	yo generator-name

-and in order to use sub-generators
+and in order to use sub-generators:

 	yo name:subgenerator-name